 At first glance, blockchain technology confuses most people.
 On second glance, not much changes!
 So let’s take a quick second to define what “blockchain” actually means.
 The technical definition is pretty simple: “an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way”.
 What we as healthcare IT professionals care about is that last clause, “verifiable” and “permanent”.
 Essentially, this means that no matter what you put on the blockchain, that distributed database, you can do two things.
 First, anyone can verify that the blockchain says what you say it does – there’s no trust required.
 Second, once you put something on the blockchain, you can never remove it – “immutability”.
 Those two properties are incredibly useful, and can really improve the quality of care you provide your patients.
+Any technical developments that come with this new digital age should be welcomed, as most, such as software for medical practitioners, are going to help you to make your healthcare practice operations more efficient, therefore saving time and money.
 So let’s cover a few high-level ways blockchain can improve your healthcare practice.

 One of the biggest healthcare-related social issues today is the rate of opioid addiction and misuse.
 The National Institute of Drug Abuse indicates that 130 people die from opioid misuse every day.
 Further, the economic burden of opioid misuse approaches $80 billion a year.
 We all know that such a complex issue doesn’t have an easy solution.
 But on a per-practice level, we can utilize blockchain to track what patients of ours get prescribed opioids.
 Blockchain’s immutability helps us here – when we prescribe opioids, we can note that in a blockchain-based application.
 That way, you’ll always know who has an active opiate prescription, who assigned it, and when they got it.
 You can trust that log since we know no one can modify it, and even share it with other providers to prevent doctor shopping or prescribing opiates excessively.